 We had just forded the second river late on the third day and soon after we entered a dense woodland area.
-Ahead of us was a narrow path through a large growth hardwood forest which we followed until we reached a small clearing where a lone tipi stood.
-Mother said that this is where she lived as a child.
+Ahead of us was a narrow path through a large growth hardwood forest which we followed until we reached a small clearing where a lone wikwam stood.
+Mother said that her grandfather build this house using poles from the forest and then overlaid the poles with the hides from many animals.
+Then, she said, This is where I lived as a child.

 We stopped, dismounted, unsaddled the animals, put them in the small wooden corral and added some hay into the manger for them to eat.
-Turning to look towards the tipi, I notice that the smoke flaps at the top of the tipi are slightly open and there is smoke coming from the opening, rising upward to the tops of the trees above.
-Mother walked from the corral to the tipi and stopped just before the entrance, waiting there without speaking a word.
+Turning to look towards the wikwam, I notice that the smoke flaps at the top are slightly open and there is smoke coming from the opening, rising upward to the tops of the trees above.
+Mother walked from the corral to the wikwam and stopped just before the entrance, waiting there without speaking a word.

-Then from inside, I heard in the language of the Lenape a word which I recognize from my mother′s speaking it often to me: Mattemigen (please enter).
+Then from inside, I heard in the language of the Lenape an expression which I recognize from my mother′s speaking it often to me: ksi temike (please enter).

-Just as my eye are becoming accustom to the darkness, a voice comes from someone sitting on a mat across the tipi, who says, ajema wulummachdappin (welcome, please, be seated).
+Just as my eye are becoming accustom to the darkness, a voice comes from someone sitting on a mat across the wikwam, who says, ksi meshake (please, be seated).